Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - Books are one of three things that people find hardest to let go.
 - To begin, remove all the books from your bookcases and put them all on the floor.
 You cannot judge whether or not a book really grabs you when it's still on the shelf.
 Like clothes and other belongings, books that have been left untouched on the shelf for a long time are dormant.
 - If there are too many books to arrange on the floor all at the same time, divide them into four subcategories: General (books you read for pleasure), Practical (references, cookbooks, etc.), Visual (photo-books, etc.), and Magazines.
 - Once you have piled your books, take them in your hand one by one and decide whether you want to keep or discard each one.
-The criterion is, of course, whether or not it gives you a thrill of pleasure when you touch it.
+The criterion is, of course, whether or not it gives you a thrill when you touch it.
 Limit yourself to touching only and do not start reading any of the books as reading can cloud your judgement here.

 #### Unread books: "sometime" means "never"
 - The most common reason for not discarding a book is "I might read it again."